 Applicants are strongly encouraged to choose Gen Ed credits in the following areas: oral communication skills, psychology, genetics, medical humanities, cultural perspectives, and an experience in service learning.
 See your advisor for suggestions.
 Note that classes may not be in the following areas:

-• No additional math or science classes No performance dance classes
+- No additional math or science courses

-• No activity-based classes or CPR classes No acting classes
+- No activity-based classes or CPR classes

-• No performance-based classes such as vocal or instrumental music classes
+- No performance-based classes such as vocal or instrumental music classes

-• No vocational/technical classes from a community college or junior college
+- No vocational/technical classes from a community college or junior college

 Notes